7 Top Food And Travel Souvenirs

 7. Magnets

-I saved the best for last.
-My favorite food and travel souvenir is the magnet.
-I’ve picked up a magnet from everywhere I’ve traveled.
 They’re small and ubiquitous.
 If you look hard enough you can find unique handmade ones or very specific magnets from a particular memory of that destination.
-I have covered one side of one refrigerator and I’m working on the second.
+I once covered one side of one refrigerator and was working on the second.

 Looking for some creative ways to display your own travel souvenirs?
 Check out How to Display Your Travel Souvenirs by Pop Sugar for some great ideas.